sgutierrez8c54/codeserv/Programming-Using-Java.md

 **Important Note:** Both Java programming tools require that the user have an in-depth understanding of the Java programming language.
 If you are not an advanced Java programmer, then FIRST recommends that you consider using the [Blocks tool](Blocks-Tutorial) to program your robot.

-If you are unsure which programming tool is best suited for your needs, please read [this document](Choosing-a-Programming-Tool) which summarizes their differences.
+If you are unsure which programming tool is best suited for your needs, please read [this document](Choosing-a-Programming-Tool) which explains their differences.